 Solution 3: Setting the Hard Drive as the Primary Boot Disc

-- Boot your PC.
+- Begin by restarting your PC.

 Solution 4: Freeing Up Space

-Solution 5: Replacing your Hard Drive
+Solution 5: Replacing Your Hard Drive